Bioanthropology Research Institute

 Communications and Computing & Engineering

 CCE houses the School of Communications, the School of Computing and Engineering and the Mount Carmel Auditorium.
 The main floor includes collaborative classrooms, a multimedia computer classroom, a design studio, an open media lab and an audio/video equipment loan facility.
 The lower level includes engineering workshops and a machine shop.
-The building also houses the Office of Multicultural and Global Engagement, the Center for Psychological Science, Academic Innovation and Effectiveness, plus faculty and administrative offices.
+The building also houses the Office of Inclusive Excellence, the Center for Psychological Science, Academic Innovation and Effectiveness, plus faculty and administrative offices.

 Echlin Center